All Episodes

 Time Text

-Okay, we're back, and we've got the audio now from uh from our affiliate in Austin, Texas KLBJ, talking to a man named um William Gibson, who was the foreman of the first delay indictment.
+Okay, we're back and we've got the audio now from our affiliate in Austin, Texas, KLBJ, talking to a man named William Gibson, who was the foreman of the first delay indictment, the grand jury foreman.

-All that is coming up, lots of other stuff too.
+All that is coming up.

-Telephone number 800-282-2882 and the uh email address rush at eIBNE.com.
+Telephone number 800-282-2882 and the email address rush at EIBnet.com.

-I've not forgotten you about the little uh question I asked in the first hour about the uh Supreme Court taking the case today on oral arguments on assisted suicide in the state of Oregon.
+I've not forgotten you about the little question I asked in the first hour about the Supreme Court taking the case today on oral arguments on assisted suicide in the state of Oregon.

-The uh the first one is from the Netherlands.
+The first one is from the Netherlands.

-The people with the wooden shoes and uh the fingers in the dike.
+Now, for those of you in Rio Linda, that's the Dutch, the people with the wooden shoes and the fingers in the dyke.

 They were the forerunners there.

-They were the virgins in this idea of same-sex marriage, and the idea, as you now know, has has since spread to other nations, including Massachusetts.
+And the idea, as you now know, has since spread to other nations, including Massachusetts.

-So it should come as no surprise that the Netherlands is once again defining legal relationships.
+So it should come as no surprise that the Netherlands is once again defining legal relationships, and they're defining them upwards.

 The couple met Mirjam in an internet chat room.